l33tname/blog/_posts/2020-04-23-OPNsense-to-MikroTik-site-to-site-tunnel.md

 There we can create a new CA to self signed certificates for your sever and client.
 With the new CA we can create 2 certificates in `System > Trust > Certificates`.

-Hint: Think about the lifetime (days) setting 2 years where not enough for me or plan to rotate CA and both certificates before they expire.
+Hint: Think about the lifetime of these certificates, the default of 2 years where not enough for me.
+And plan to rotate CA, client and server certificate before they expire.

 The first certificate we create is the on for the OpenVPN server.